lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

                        +===========+

 ~~~~
-{: #Fig-NoACKModeRcv title='Receiver State Machine for the No ACK Mode'}
+{: #Fig-NoACKModeRcv title='Receiver State Machine for the No-ACK Mode'}